weirdev/lagern/BackupCore/Notes.md

 		"smart" backup of files folders
-		Data deduplicated itra- and inter- backup source Restore/browse functionality handles multiple backups folders somewhat like seperate drives in NTFS Generic permissions support ie. Linux (POSIX)
+		Data deduplicated itra- and inter- backup source Restore/browse functionality handles multiple backups folders somewhat like seperate drives in NTFS Transfer a single backup to existing/new different backup destination Would show up as new base folder
+Generic permissions support ie. Linux (POSIX)
 	Handle restoring to different OS/permissions scheme than saved to Replicate source file tree (as last backed up) in destination